 The Qualifying Foreign Credit designation refers to non-U.S. citizen borrowers who do not meet the Standard Tradeline requirements.
+If the borrow has at least one U.S. credit score it will be used for qualifying and pricing purposes even if Standard Tradeline requirements are not met.
+Bank reference letter must be provided in that case.
 If the borrower has the foreign credit, it cannot be used for pricing and eligibility purposes and the loan will be priced as 0 (No Score) in case the borrower does not have the Qualifying U.S. Credit.

-A&D will accept a bank reference letter, required for all borrowers who provide income or assets for qualification purposes, from a financial institution dated within 90 days of the note date, as specified below:
+A&D will accept a bank reference letter or other financial institution letter (e.g., mortgage company, credit card company), required for all borrowers who provide income or assets for qualification purposes, from a financial institution dated within 90 days of the note date, as specified below:

 - The reference letter indicating two years in open, currently active status and cannot have derogatory history.
-The reference letter does not require to include good standing language. - The reference letter must be for the borrower, not the borrower's business.
+The reference letter does not require to include good standing language. - The reference letter must be for the borrower, not the borrower's business. - The reference letter must be dated and contain full address and contact number of financial institution.